“How much does rehab cost?” is a nuanced question, with many variables impacting the overall cost of treatment.

 What is the Average Cost of Rehab?

-Many other variables influence the overall cost of addiction treatment, including:
+Many other variables influence the overall cost of inpatient rehab, including:

 - Whether or not you need medical detox